flemosr/tonic-richer-error/README.md

 ### Send different standard error messages
 Multiple examples are provided at the [`ErrorDetails`] doc.
-Instructions about how to setup the messages fields correctly are provided at [standard error messages].
+Instructions about how to use the fields of the standard error message types correctly are provided at [error_details.proto].

 ### Alternative `tonic::Status` associated functions and methods
-In the [`WithErrorDetails`] doc, an alternative way of interacting with `tonic::Status` is presented, using vectors of standard error messages directly.
-This approach can provide more control over the final error details vector if necessary.
-To see how to adopt this approach, please check the [`::with_error_details_vec`] and [`.get_error_details_vec`] docs, and also the [examples] directory.\
+In the [`WithErrorDetails`] doc, an alternative way of interacting with `tonic::Status` is presented, using vectors of error details structs wrapped with the [`ErrorDetail`] enum.
+This approach can provide more control over the vector of standard error messages that will be generated or that was received, if necessary.
+To see how to adopt this approach, please check the [`::with_error_details_vec`] and [`.get_error_details_vec`] docs, and also the [examples] directory.

-Besides that, multiple examples with alternative error detail extration methods are provided in the [`WithErrorDetails`] doc, which can be specially useful if only one kind of error detail is being used.
-For example:
+Besides that, multiple examples with alternative error details extration methods are provided in the [`WithErrorDetails`] doc, which can be specially useful if only one type of standard error message is being handled by the client.
+For example, using [`.get_details_bad_request`] is a more direct way of extracting a [`BadRequest`] error message from `tonic::Status`.
-[`.get_details_bad_request`].

 ## License